 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-The nucleotide triplets of DNA and RNA molecules that carry genetic information in living cells.See triplet code
+[mass noun] The means by which DNA and RNA molecules carry genetic information in living cells.See triplet code

 - ‘Biochemistry may explain why most of the exceptions to the genetic code involve stop codons.’

 - ‘In it he predicted that a large molecule carrying a genetic code would explain heritable characteristics.’